bashhack/gitbak/README.md

 ### Local vs Remote Repositories

-GitBak operates entirely locally:
+gitbak operates entirely locally:
 - It does not push changes to remote repositories
 - All commits remain on your local machine until you explicitly push them
 - You maintain complete control over when/if changes go to remote

 ### File Handling

-GitBak respects your repository's existing `.gitignore` files:
+gitbak respects your repository's existing `.gitignore` files:
 - It does not implement a separate ignore system
-- Any files ignored by Git will also be ignored by GitBak
+- Any files ignored by Git will also be ignored by gitbak
 - Standard Git practices for ignoring files apply

 ### Debugging and Troubleshooting